 For example, if you have three TVs, each TV can have its own dedicated booster to improve the broadcast.

 Do I Need an Antenna for Every TV?

-A signal antenna can have a signal split using a splitter and sent to multiple TVs.
+A TV antenna signal can be divided using a splitter and sent to multiple TVs.

 Using one TV antenna for multiple TVs is easily done with the right setup.

 If you live very close to broadcast towers, a normal splitter may be enough to get a good signal.

 For most homes, a distribution amplifier box is usually used to not only split but boost a wireless TV signal.